Learn More

 If you are worried about the safety or well-being of a vulnerable adult, whether it is suspected abuse, neglect, or exploitation, there is help available.

-The Department of Social and Health Services offers many free training materials to support long‑term care workers across Washington.
+The Department of Social and Health Services offers many free training materials for long‑term care workers in Washington.

 Being a caregiver is more than just helping with daily tasks—it’s about building trust, offering comfort, and making a real difference in someone’s life.